1974–75 United States Senate elections in New Hampshire: Results

+General election

 First recount

 Durkin immediately demanded a recount.
 The recount, completed November 27, 1974, declared Durkin the winner by a margin of 10 votes.
-Republican Governor Meldrim Thomson, Jr. awarded Durkin a provisional certificate of election.
+Republican Governor Meldrim Thomson Jr. awarded Durkin a provisional certificate of election.

 Second recount

 Wyman promptly appealed to the New Hampshire State Ballot Law Commission.
 Durkin tried to defeat the appeal through legal maneuvers that eventually involved all levels of the New Hampshire courts.
 Durkin's attorney also sought an injunction in Federal court to send the matter directly to the U.S. Senate for arbitration, but on December 18, a Federal district court denied the request.

 The state ballot commission, therefore, conducted its own partial recount, and announced on December 24, 1974, that Wyman had won by just two votes.

 Governor Thomson rescinded Durkin’s certificate, and awarded a new credential to Wyman.

 Cotton resigned his Senate seat a few days early on December 31, 1974, and Thomson appointed Wyman to fill the remainder of the term, which would expire on January 3, 1975.